 Some are working around custody schedules, each parent hoping for time with their little one.
 Each wishing that things didn’t have to be this way, and wondering how in the world they’ll make it work.

-Due to broken relationships, some will sit around a Thanksgiving table this year that looks entirely different than it looked in previous years.
+Some will sit around a Thanksgiving table this year that looks entirely different than it looked in previous years.
 The place, the table, even the people sitting beside you may not be the same.

 While some make light-hearted banter about a myriad of topics, others feel heavy with worry as they wait expectantly for test results, as they wonder what their future holds.